probcomp/red_green_playground/HALLUCINATION_MODE.md

 - If the file contains hallucination data → switches to Hallucination Mode and loads the hallucination parameters
 - If the file doesn't contain hallucination data → switches to Regular Mode
 - Maintains backward compatibility with old format (arrays of entities only)
+- **Auto-Simulation**: The simulation automatically runs after successfully loading a file

 #### JSON Format